 Students who would like to take the ACCUPLACER assessment will first need to visit Enrollment Services located in the lobby of Building 17.
-You will be assigned a student identification number and will then proceed to the Cashier Office located in the lobby of Building 17, Room 140; to pay the non-refundable testing fee of $19.00.
+You will be assigned a student identification number.
 Picture identification must be presented in order to obtain your test results.

 COMPASS test results will remain valid and will be accepted until November 2018